Nonannet/copapy/README.md

 ```

 ### Inverse kinematics

-An other example using autograd in Copapy.
-Here for for implementing
+Another example using autograd in Copapy, here implementing
-gradient descent to solve a reverse kinematic problem for
+gradient descent to solve an inverse kinematics problem for
-a two joint 2D arm:
+a two-joint 2D arm:

 ```python
 import copapy as cp